stephenniemans/webpack-typescript-sass-starter/README.md

 npm start
 ```

-By default the development server will be run on: `http://localhost/8080`
+By default, the development server will be run on: `http://localhost/8080`

 To use a different port, change the value in `webpack.config.js`: